cdluminate/my-overlay/usage.md

 A: The "BLAS64" or "BLAS-ILP64" ABI is different from the "BLAS32" or "BLAS-LP64" ABI.
 Mixing them together will lead to unpredictable results, hence the "BLAS64" feature is not integrated into the mechanism.
+Currently we only provide this feature in the `sci-libs/openblas` package for Julia's use.
-When the demand on "BLAS64" is common enough, we could provide another pair of eselect modules, i.e. `eselect-blas64` and `eselect-lapack64`.
+Besides, the generic switching mechanism for BLAS64/LAPACK64 is still being experimented in Debian.
+When the demand on "BLAS64" is common enough or the experiment in Debian was successful, we could start to provide it in Gentoo.

 **Q:** How do I add a customized implementation into this mechanism?